dwalleck/darylwalleck.dev.old/content/posts/how-orgs-impact-testing-career.md

 - Will give you honest but constructive feedback
 - Listens, understands, and acts on your concerns when possible
 - Acts in your best interest over theirs
-- Leaves you the room and grace to fail when necessary
+- Leaves you ability to fail when necessary and the grace to correct your mistakes
 - Can articulate your accomplishments in clear and meanful ways to their peers and leadership